vinc3m1/RoundedImageView/README.md

 ChangeLog
 ----------

+* **1.2.3**
+    * added rudimentary support for `setImageUri`.
+Performance of the function is probably poor and users should be cautious when using it.

 * **1.2.2**
     * fix for incorrect radius on the image when there is a border
     * add a `toBitmap()` function for easier Picasso and Ion compatibility

 * **1.2.1**
     * default scaleType now FIT_CENTER (and never null) to match Android ([#27](https://github.com/vinc3m1/RoundedImageView/issues/27))

 * **1.2.0**
     * add `setDither` and `setFilterBitmap` method support on RoundedDrawable for tuning bitmap scaling quality
     * improved performance for `setImageResource`